MirjamSchr/nmraspecds/docs/index.rst

 Installation
 ============

-To install the nmraspecds package on your computer (sensibly within a Python virtual environment), open a terminal (activate your virtual environment), and type in the following:
+To install the NMRAspecds package on your computer (sensibly within a Python virtual environment), open a terminal (activate your virtual environment), and type in the following:

 .. code-block:: bash